ORNL-CEES/thermochimica/doc/thermoGUI.md

 There are two checkboxes towards the bottom of the `thermoGUI` calculation window, `Save JSON` and `Calculate heat capacity, entropy, and enthalpy`.
 When `Save JSON` is selected, a JSON database containing all calculation outputs will be generated and placed in the `outputs` directory.
 The default name for this file is `thermoout.json`, but a different name can be entered by using the `Set name` button.
 Note the extension `.json` will be appended automatically to the entered name.
 Selecting `Calculate heat capacity, entropy, and enthalpy` requests Thermochimica to compute these values, which will be both appended to the text output and included in the exported JSON database, if selected.

-## Loops over Temperature and Pressure
+## Loops over temperature and pressure
 If the radio buttons under `Temperature range:` or `Pressure range:` are set to `Enabled`, additional input boxes are revealed, as shown below.

 ![`thermoGUI` window with temperature loop input.](/doc/images/thermoGUI-tloop.png)